All Episodes

 I'll explain that when we get back.

-This is only the beginning, I can tell you, of what I have uh known now for a little bit that that is the Justice Department is now taking major steps to now reopen the investigation into Hillary Clinton's illegal email server.
+This is only the beginning, I can tell you, of what I have known now for a little bit, that that is the Justice Department is now taking major steps to now reopen the investigation into Hillary Clinton's illegal email server.

-Now, how long it's going to take is probably going to be frustrating.
+Now, how long it's going to take is probably going to be frustrating, but it's happening.

-That too is now beginning to come to fruition after the House Intelligence Committee, the chairman Devin Nunes threatened to hold the FBI director, Christopher Ray, and Deputy Attorney General Rod Rosenstein in contempt of Congress.
+After the House Intelligence Committee, the chairman, Devin Nunes, threatened to hold the FBI director, Christopher Wray, and Deputy Attorney General Rod Rosenstein in contempt of Congress.

 There was a private meeting with Rosenstein and the Speaker of the House, Paul Ryan.

-Why didn't Rosenstein want to hand him over?
+Why didn't Rosenstein want to hand them over?

-Why wouldn't he want to hand him over?
+Why wouldn't he want to hand them over?

 Well, that raises question.